-- Why health insurance is important.
+- Why health insurance is important

-- Basic health insurance terms participants need to understand.
+- Basic health insurance terms participants need to understand

 - Coverage and payment options for individuals and families

-- The range of health insurance options, including employer-sponsored insurance, private insurance (or direct-purchase insurance), Medicare, Medicaid, and other options such as military or American Indian health insurance.
+- The range of health insurance options, including employer-sponsored insurance, private insurance (or direct-purchase insurance), Medicare, Medicaid and other options such as military or American Indian health insurance.
 The curriculum describes the benefits of health insurance and provides information on the individual mandate and the decision to not obtain health insurance.

 - Supplemental information for specific groups

-- Supplemental information for specific groups (seniors; near-retirees; women; young adults; college students; farmers; veterans and military families; immigrants; and lesbian, gay, bisexual and transgender individuals) who may be specifically affected by certain aspects of the ACA.
+- Supplemental information for specific groups (seniors; near-retirees; women; young adults; college students; farmers; veterans and military families; immigrants; and lesbian, gay, bisexual and transgender individuals) who might be specifically affected by certain aspects of the ACA.

 - Employer-sponsored insurance: What employees need to know